Share

 Our approach to risk management

-The Board is accountable for effective risk management, for agreeing the principal, including emerging risks facing the Group and ensuring these are successfully managed.
+The Board is accountable for effective risk management, for agreeing the principal, including emerging, risks facing the Group and ensuring that these are successfully managed.
 The Board undertakes a robust annual assessment of the principal risks that would threaten the business model, future performance, solvency or liquidity.
-The Board also monitors the Group’s exposure to risks as part of the business performance reviews at each Board meeting, providing the Board with an opportunity to discuss risk mitigation actions with divisional senior management.
+The Board also monitors the Group’s exposure to risks as part of the business performance reviews conducted at each Board meeting, providing the Board with an opportunity to discuss risk mitigation actions with divisional senior management.

-Group functional heads including Legal, Treasury, Tax, IT, Pensions, HR, Procurement and Insurance also provide input to this process, sharing with the Director of Financial Control their view of key risks and what activities are in place or planned to mitigate them.
-A combination of these perspectives together with the business risk assessments creates a consolidated view of the Group’s risk profile.
+Group functional heads including Legal, Treasury, Tax, IT, Pensions, HR, Procurement and Insurance also assess the key risks in their functional area, together with the controls that are in place or planned to mitigate them.
+The Director of Financial Control takes these perspectives and combines them with the business risk assessments to create a consolidated view of the Group’s risk profile.
 A summary of these risk assessments is then shared and discussed with the Finance Director and Chief Executive at least annually.

-The Director of Financial Control holds meetings with each of the non-executive directors seeking their feedback on the reviews performed and discussing the key risks, which include emerging risks, and mitigating activities identified through the risk assessment exercise.
+The Director of Financial Control holds meetings with each of the non-executive directors seeking their feedback on the reviews performed and discussing the key risks and mitigating activities identified through the risk assessment exercise.
 Once all non-executive directors have been consulted, a Board report is prepared summarising the full process and providing an assessment of the status of risk management across the Group.
-The key risks, mitigating controls and relevant policies are summarised and the Board confirms the Group’s principal risks.
+The key risks, mitigating controls and relevant policies are then summarised and the Board confirms the Group’s principal risks.
+These are the risks which could prevent ABF from delivering our strategic objectives.
+This report also details when formal updates relating to the key risks will be provided to the Board.

 Key areas of focus this year